Skip to content

 - Wilson General Contractors - General construction and repair services

-- Claims Inspection Guidelines - Standard procedures and requirements
+- Inspection Guidelines - Standard procedures and requirements

-These pricing documents contain valuable, proprietary information that gives you the ability to provide accurate cost estimates and vendor recommendations.
+These pricing documents provide the information needed to give accurate cost estimates and vendor recommendations.

 # Primary Responsibilities

-1. Help adjusters quickly identify appropriate contractors for specific repair needs
+1. Help adjusters identify appropriate contractors for specific repair needs

 2. Provide accurate pricing information based on the embedded contractor rate sheets